kitab-project-org/kitab-project-org.github.io/_pages/documentation/documentation.md

     ```

     This is because recent Mac instances do not allow you to install apps from non-verified developers.
 There is however a way to override this security measure:
-    - Go to “system preferences” => “security & privacy” => under “general” you will see a note saying `"Kate" was blocked from use because it is not from an identified developer`
+    - Go to “System Settings” => “privacy & security” => scroll down, under “Security” you will see a note saying `"Kate" was blocked from use because it is not from an identified developer`
     - click “open anyway”
     - a new pop up will appear where you will have to consent again, and then the app should launch